 Complete the roadside assistance identification card and place it in your wallet for quick reference.
 In the United States, this card is found in the Owner Guide portfolio in the glove compartment in Ford vehicles and is mailed to you if you own a Mercury or Lincoln.
-In Canada, it is found in the Roadside Assistance book in the glove compartment.
+In Canada, the card is found in the Roadside Assistance book in the glove compartment.

-To receive roadside assistance in the United States for Ford or Mercury vehicles, call 1-800-241-3673 or if you own a Lincoln vehicle, call 1-800-521-4140.
-In Canada call 1-800-665-2006.
+U.S. Ford or Mercury vehicle customers who require roadside assistance, call 1-800-241-3673; Lincoln vehicle customers call 1-800-521-4140.

+Canadian customers who require roadside assistance, call 1-800-665-2006.

-Should you need to arrange roadside assistance for yourself, Ford will reimburse a reasonable amount.
-To obtain information about reimbursement, call 1-800-241-3673 in the United States for Ford or Mercury vehicles; or if you own a Lincoln vehicle, call 1-800-521-4140.
-Call 1-800-665-2006 in Canada.
+If you need to arrange roadside assistance for yourself, Ford Motor Company will reimburse a reasonable amount.
+To obtain reimbursement information, U.S. Ford or Mercury vehicles customers call 1-800-241-3673; Lincoln vehicle customers call 1-800-521-4140.